 Our Teaching Framework

 Listening Bodies integrates Monica and Michael’s interest in physiology, anatomy, somatic practices, paleontology, evolutionary biology, neuroscience, and artificial intelligence.
-Listening Bodies workshops have been offered in the US, Mexico, Costa Rica and Germany.
-They are currently booking workshops for 2019-20 in Europe.
+Listening Bodies workshops have been offered in the US, Mexico, Costa Rica, Germany, Denmark and the UK.

 Our extended workshops feature a unique set of practices that explore the ways we can listen inside and outside of our bodies.